ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

 ## Concept

 Pandemic is based on the premise that four diseases have broken out in the world, each threatening to wipe out a region.
 The game accommodates two to four players, each playing one of seven possible roles: dispatcher, medic, scientist, researcher, operations expert, contingency planner, or quarantine specialist.
 Through the combined effort of all the players, the goal is to discover all four cures before any of several game-losing conditions are reached.
+We simulate this example with 2 stages hence it will be best executed using command line tools.
+We will explain the web editor based coding constructs as well however we won't be able to run this full example using web editor as editor doesn't support multiple stages yet.

 ![pandemic-2013-display](https://user-images.githubusercontent.com/42487202/146022356-c4982efb-2fd1-4184-b465-5dadd5fc3d36.jpg)